SilentVoid13/Templater/README.md

 For example, the following command: `<%* tR += "test" %>` will output `test`.

-You usually don't want to override the `tR` variable (`tR = "test"`), because that means overriding the replacement string.
+You usually don't want to override the `tR` variable (e.g. `tR = "test"`), because that means overriding the replacement string.

 ##### Examples